Every February, more than 100 million of us gather before our large screens to watch the Super Bowl.

 - Create a scene: A public display or event in the real world and a well-timed press release will often produce media coverage and social media engagement.
 Extend your concept to retail merchandising and event marketing.

-Unfortunately, following these 13 steps to brilliant work may not be as easy as reading this piece, but you can certainly get there with the help of talented and enlightened partners that are available to you.
+Unfortunately, following these 13 steps to brilliant work may not be as easy as reading this piece, but you can certainly get there with the help of talented and enlightened partners who are available to you.
 If your mind is open to working on this level, there is a creative advertising agency that will work with you within your budget.